noahtjkim/noahtjkim.github.io/_posts/2025-07-23-How_do_you_know_your_data_is_correct.md

 categories: engineering
 ---

-## How Do You Know Your Data Is Correct?

 We often trust our pipelines a bit too much.

 You build a solid ingestion system — it fetches data from an API, processes it, and loads it into your data warehouse.
 You wrap it in try-catch blocks, maybe add retries.
 Everything "works."
 But the truth is, **just because it ran doesn’t mean it did the right thing**.